 A victim of a crime may report a crime to any CSA.
 The CSA will document the incident and keep the information as private as possible.
-CSAs are required to inform the Department of Public Safety of the existence of all known Clery crimes, reported to them so that those incidents can be recorded as statistics and, where appropriate, included in the university's Annual Security Report.
-If a reporting party does not consent to the disclosure of his or her identity to the department, CSAs are expected to inform the Department of Public Safety of the reporting party's wish for confidentiality and to report the incident for statistical purposes only without disclosing identifying information.
-Chapman will maintain confidentiality under this framework to the extent permissible under law.
-To report an incident you may also contact the Department of Public Safety directly.
+CSAs are required to inform the Department of Public Safety of the existence of all known Clery crimes reported to them so that those incidents can be recorded as statistics and, where appropriate, included in the University's Annual Security Report.
+If a reporting party does not consent to the disclosure of their identity to the department, CSAs are expected to inform the Department of Public Safety of the reporting party's wish for anonymity and to report the incident for statistical purposes only without disclosing identifying information.
+CSAs are not considered a confidential resource and are not prohibited from sharing personally identifiable information with the Department of Public Safety even if requested by the reporting person.

-Voluntary Confidential Reporting to the Department of Public Safety
+Voluntary Confidential Reporting